xrootd/xrootd/src/XrdApps/XrdClRecordPlugin/README.md

                 -p | --print            : print only mode - shows all the IO for the given replay file without actually running any IO
-                -s | --summary          : print summary - shows all the aggregated IO counter summed for all files -l | --long             : print long - show all file IO counter for each individual file -v | --verify           : verify the existance of all input files -x | --speed <x>        : change playback speed by factor <x> [ <x> > 0.0 ] -r | --replace <a>:=<b> : replace in the argument list the string <a> with <b>
+                -s | --summary          : print summary - shows all the aggregated IO counter summed for all files -l | --long             : print long - show all file IO counter for each individual file -v | --verify           : verify the existence of all input files -x | --speed <x>        : change playback speed by factor <x> [ <x> > 0.0 ] -r | --replace <a>:=<b> : replace in the argument list the string <a> with <b>
                                           - option is usable several times e.g. to change storage prefixes or filenames

-             [recordfilename]          : if a file is given, it will be used as record input otherwhise STDIN is used to read records!
+             [recordfilename]          : if a file is given, it will be used as record input otherwise STDIN is used to read records!
 example:        ...  --replace file:://localhost:=root://xrootd.eu/        : redirect local file to remote
 ```